eluv-io/elv-player-js/README.md

 - `drms` - The DRMs options you want the player to use
 - `playoutOptions` - If you already have the results of `client.PlayoutOptions`, you can provide it
 - `playoutParameters` - These parameters directly correspond to what is provided to the [PlayoutOptions](https://eluv-io.github.io/elv-client-js/module-ElvClient_ContentAccess.html#.PlayoutOptions) method in @eluvio/elv-client-js.
 Typically you will only need to specify a versionHash or object ID
+- `contentInfo`: Specify information about the content, such as title, description, icon and poster images, and header text such as ratings, release year, etc.
+- `mediaCollectionOptions`: To play a collection, specify the media catalog object by ID or version hash, as well as the collection to play

 ### Player Options